2019–2020 Hong Kong protests: Intensification and sieges of the universities

 On 1 October 2019, mass protests and violent conflict occurred between the protesters and police in various districts of Hong Kong during the 70th anniversary of the founding of the People's Republic of China.
-This resulted in the first use of live rounds by police.
-One 18-year-old student protester was shot in the chest by police in Tsuen Wan after charging towards a riot policeman.
+An 18-year-old protester named Tsang Chi-kin was shot once in the chest by a cornered policeman in Tsuen Wan after he hit the officer's shooting arm with a metal rod.
+Tsang was later charged with rioting and assaulting officers, arrested in July 2022 trying to flee to Taiwan after two years of hiding, and appeared in court in April 2023.
+He was sentenced on 18 October 2023 to 3.5 years in prison for the two charges of rioting and assaulting a police officer, and to 11 months and two weeks for perverting the course of justice.

 Carrie Lam invoked the Emergency Regulations Ordinance to impose a law to ban wearing face masks in public gatherings, attempting to curb the ongoing protests on 4 October.
 The law's enactment was followed by continued demonstrations in various districts of Hong Kong, blocking major thoroughfares, vandalising shops considered to be pro-Beijing and paralysing the MTR system.
 Protests and citywide flash rallies persisted throughout the month.